-During the covid-19 pandemic period, the institution has effectively deployed ICT facilities and online platforms to continue the teaching learning process and academic sessions.
+Institution have adequate ICT facilities and online platforms to continue the teaching learning process and academic sessions.
 It includes online classes, assignment submissions, laboratory examinations, project evaluations and end-semester examinations.

-- •9000 hours of online classes for all programs during April to May 2020; - •400 online examinations during June and July 2020 with video monitoring of all students. - •Blended mode of teaching from August to December 2020. - •16000 hours. of online classes during May & June 2021. - •For the above online and blended mode classes, 9191 videos prepared for 480 courses, and loaded into VU MOODLE.
+- 9000 hours of online classes for all programs during April to May 2020; - 400 online examinations during June and July 2020 with video monitoring of all students. - Blended mode of teaching from August to December 2020. - 16000 hours. of online classes during May & June 2021. - For the above online and blended mode classes, 9191 videos prepared for 480 courses, and loaded into VU MOODLE.